nh13/basespace-commons/README.md

-# Conda Recipe for base-spacecommons
+# Conda Recipe for basespace-commons

 ## Pre-requisites